- Pulling & Syncing data from the cloud to your local computer, and auto syncing files and folders, so that you’re in sync with cloud data.

 How Local and Cloud Workspaces Interact

 - Mapped workspace: this is a workspace that exists both locally and in the cloud, and can be kept in sync.
-Indicated by lack of an icon next to the workspace name in the sidebar.

 The following data changes are immediate and will not show in the Sync